cloudwatt/applications/bundle-trusty-devkit/README_EN.md

 ![GitLab settings: Sign-in Restrictions](img/gitlab_settings2.png)

 **Don't forget to save at the bottom of the Settings page!** If you don't save, none of the changes will be taken into account.
-Also remember that only the *root* account has access to the administrative section of GitLab, and that it is NOT managed by LDAP.
+Also remember that only the *root* account has access to the administrative section of GitLab, and that the *root* account is NOT managed by LDAP.

+On a side note, if you ever need to receive mail from the DevKit (whichever tool it's from), *check your Spam*.
+Email from fresh new servers behind an domain-less IP address is a surefire way to the Spam folder, so make that your first stop after your inbox.

 That's it for the GitLab setup!
 Once you are satisfied with the settings, log out of the *root* account and head on to `/dokuwiki`!

+#### Dokuwiki

 **Dokuwiki** has it's own port, `:8081`, so validate the HTTPS certificate again (depending on your browser) and you will reach the homepage, `:8081/doku.php`.
 (For convenience, `/dokuwiki` rewrites to `:8081`.)